bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 A ZonedDateTime object support the same `>ED`, `>ED`, `>ES`, and `ES>` functions as the Date and DateTime objects.
-It also supports an extra `ES>@` function which converts an EpochSecond to a ZonedDateTime using the Application TimeZone, which is configured using the `TZ` menu function under the `CLK` folder.
+It also supports an extra `ES>@` function which converts an EpochSecond to a ZonedDateTime using the current application timeZone, which is configured using the `ATZ` menu function under the `CLK` folder.

 For example, let's calculate those quantities for 2024-03-14 15:36:01-07:00: